funvill/funvill.github.io/_posts/2018-04-14-programing-stained-glass-windows-project.md

 ---
-title: Programing - Stained glass windows project
+title: "Programing - Stained glass windows project"
 date: 2018-04-14 00:01:00
 categories:
 - projects
 - stainedglass
+slug: programing-stained-glass-windows-project

 ---

 This post is part of a series on the [stained glass windows project](/projects/2018-stained-glass-window).